yzhang54/yzhang54.github.io/_projects/1_project.md

 ---

 This project is a database that holds historical files, testimonials, and images dated back to the mid 1950's.
-The Archive allows the public to search, learn, and explore a collection of over 40,000 data points, and growing, of "Rightist" victims and history from the 1957-1959 "Rightist" Movement in China.
+The Archive allows the public to search, learn, and explore a collection of over 40,000 data points of "Rightist" victims and history from the 1957-1959 "Rightist" Movement in China.